Set, Clear, Toggle and Check Bit Value in C

 Bit Access Functions

-The following functions get or set a particular bit of a variable can make programs easier to read.
+The following functions get or set a particular bit of a variable that can make programs easier to read.